 Is There Room For Me?

 I’ve been thinking about this a lot recently.
-I’m launching The Pattern Design Club, my monthly surface design membership, in a few weeks.
-I only open it up a few times a year to welcome new students and one of the questions I get most often is: “Isn’t the industry over saturated?”
+I’ll be opening The Pattern Design Club, my monthly surface design membership, in a few weeks.
+I only open it up a few times a year to welcome students who have completed my Academy program.
+One of the questions I get most often is: “Isn’t the industry over saturated?”
 “Is there really room for me?”

 My answer is a resounding YES, there is room for you!!
 But of course, there is work involved.
 Nothing truly worthwhile ever happens without effort.
 Here are my top five recommendations for you.
 I live by these and they have helped me succeed in the surface design industry and bring me joy every day.

 #1: Join a Vibrant Community

 One of the things that often holds people back is fear.
 Fear in the shape of impostor syndrome.
 Fear in the form of those inner voices telling you that you aren’t good enough.
 Fear of truly committing to something and putting yourself out there.